ethanuppal/llvm-pass-skeleton/README.md

 A completely useless LLVM pass.
 It's for LLVM 18.
 This is the Rust version of [sampsyo/llvm-pass-skeleton](https://github.com/sampsyo/llvm-pass-skeleton).

+See the `mutate` branch for a slightly less skeletal example.

 1. Build:
 ```shell
 export LLVM_SYS_180_PREFIX=$(/bin/sh prefix.sh)